Bolivia 1 Month Itinerary

 Book at the Coroico bus terminal just downhill from the main plaza.
 Daily buses depart towards Rurrenabaque and cost 120 BOB ($17).

-flag on the Amazon
+Bolivian flag on boat on the Amazon river

-Day 13-14 - Amazon Tour
+Day 12-14 - Amazon Tour

 Visiting the Amazon in Bolivia is much cheaper and easier compared to other countries in South America.